Last Updated on January 8, 2023 by Editor

 Havasupai Lodge

 If you don’t want to camp, there is the Havasupai Lodge in Supai Village (2 miles from Havasu Falls.)
-Rooms were $440 per room/night and can hold 4 people.
-Advance reservations are highly recommended.
+The current rate is $1,980 per room for 4 days/3 nights, and can hold up to 4 people.
+Advance reservations are absolutely necessary.

 There is a Cafe serving burgers and Indian Tacos in Supai Village, as well as a shop for basics.
 Keep in mind that the menu and stock are extremely limited due to the remote location.